relativitydev/transfer-api-samples/README.md

 * .NET 4.6.2

 ## Dependencies
-The following Relativity libraries must be referenced by a project in order to use TAPI:
+The following libraries must be referenced by a project in order to use TAPI:

 * Polly
-* relativity.faspmanager
 * ssh.net
 * Newtonsoft.Json